boothe0/CS386GodotProject/deliverables/deliverable5.md

 ### O- Open for extention and closed for modification

+This princples is for making sure that classes are not able to be modified but can be added to in order to fit other aspects of the project.

 This is also used in the coin script as it will never be modified but coin types are able to be added without changing the base script.

 Another script that uses this principle is the health bar script as this will never be modified as the values will stay constant.
 It can be